nlucasti/pdsnd_github/README.md

 ### Description
 This project analyzes bike data from 3 cities.
 Using the data, it prints descriptive statistics so that a hypothesis can be made.

+The program also provides error handling to avoid corrupt/incomplete data

 ### Files used
 Include bikeshare_2.py for the data analysis and chicago.csv, new_york_city.csv, washington.csv for data analysis